What Determines A Luxury Fiber

 Super Count = Fibers Quality

 This Super count classification is an important element in the determination of the fiber’s quality, but it’s not the be all and end all.
 The Classer also looks for fiber length, fiber strength, fiber crimp, and fiber color.
 The longest filament fibers come from the sides of the neck and the flank and rib region of the sheep.
 These fibers are also strong because they have not been subject to a lot of rain, and direct sunlight.
 The crimp is the number of bends (or “frizz” factor) of the fiber which determines the strength and spinning capacity of the fiber.
-Like fine wine, wool fiber is a product of nature and a wet or a dry season will influence the characteristics of the fiber that is grown each season.
+Wool fiber is a product of environment and the wet or a dry season will influence the characteristics of the fiber that is grown each season.

 As you can imagine, after the Classer examines the wool fiber from a particular flock (the clip) or a sub flock (called a mob) only a small portion of that is graded as long filament fiber that is strong, has high crimp, and is not discolored.
 This small percentage of the clip is luxury fiber.